mike-french/myrex/README.md

 ### Pattern Modes

-There are two ways the REGEX can be applied to the input: _match_ and _search._
+There are two ways the REGEX can be applied to the input:
-* match
+* `match` - an exact match of the REGEX with the whole input string.
+* `search` - find a partial match of the REGEX somewhere within the input string.

 The `Myrex` top-level module has separate interface functions for _match()_ and _search()._